JD TRANSFER PROGRAM

 The S.J.
 Quinney College of Law enrolls students seeking to transfer from other law schools.
 Students wishing to transfer from another law school for the purpose of obtaining a law degree from the University of Utah must satisfy the admission criteria elements (see below).
 The College of Law reserves the right to refuse credit for any course work completed at another law school and does not accept more than 30 hours of transfer credit.

-Transfer applicants may participate in the Utah Law Review write-on competition held for 1L students after spring semester.
-The write-on competition rules and procedures are established by the Editorial Board of the Utah Law Review.
-Transfer students will follow the same rules and will be afforded the same accommodations as existing 1L students participating in the competition.
+Transfer applicants may participate in the Utah Law Review write-on competition held for 1L students after the spring semester.
+The Editorial Board of the Utah Law Review establishes the write on and rules for transfer students.
+Please contact the Utah Law Review at: https://www.utahlawreview.org/editorial-board, after April 15 for information on the write on competition.

 NOTE: Participation in the competition does not impact the transfer admission decision.